 It is said that the Honey hunters can easily detect intoxicating honey by putting a drop of fresh honey on their skin and observing its color.

 The filmmaker and world traveler Raphael Treza made a short documentary entitled Hallucinogen Honey Hunters.
 In the film he meets with a Nepalese tribe to learn about this honey, and how they use it.
 During the making of the film, the translator ate too much of the honey and fell unconscious.
 For a while.

 Can I see these people in action?
 Maybe taste some honey?

 Honey hunting is linked with fast growing tourism industry in Nepal, which started attracting tourists intended to experience honey hunting in the high hills of Himalayas.
 It was reported that these honey-hunting groups pay US$ 250-1500 for experiencing one honey-hunting event. – this is to have an idea of the costs.

 To see more pictures on gathering this type of honey see the website of Andrew Newey here: http://www.andrewnewey.com/.
 He is a professional passionate with Nepal and honey.
 See these pictures, you will surely be impressed and start planning a visit there!
 Hats off to Mr. Newey!

 All honeys can be poisoned, as they are not harvested from green houses – like Revamil is.
 In the open air, bees can gather nectar from all flowers they encounter.
 Even manuka honey can be poisoned with a toxin called tutin, found in some bushes from New Zealand. (see A new dispute on manuka honey market: Is it toxic or not?)

-But we should worry about the honey found in the supermarkets.
+But we should not worry about the honey found in the supermarkets.
 Commercially processed honeys do not contain these toxins.
 Neither they can resist the processes of clearing the honey!
 (See What is processed honey?)